Performers Information for 2010 / 2011 |

 We believe that for performers to produce the

-best possible shows they should be concentrating on their performances, and not worrying
+best possible shows they should be concentrating on their performances, which is why we

 Marcus Brigstoke, Reg D. Hunter, Dan Antopolski and Paul Foot - amongst many other stars

-concentrate on comedy either, we run venues that provide a mixed programme of shows that
+dont just concentrate on comedy either, we run venues that provide a mixed programme

-encompass all Fringe genres including theatre, music, comedy, cabaret, opera, musicals,
+of shows that encompass all Fringe genres including theatre, music, comedy, cabaret,

-childrens shows, events and art displays programmed by experienced producers
+opera, musicals, childrens shows, events and art displays all programmed by

 more performance spaces on offer than ever before, with some new venues operating